jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

-        oral cancer or for the diagnosis of ulcers, erosions and blisters that does not show evidence of healing within 5 to 10 days, rapidly growing nodules, black lesions, white lesions, red lesions with suspected erythroplasia, lesions without a definite diagnosis, and in some cases; for the study of infectious fungal and bacterial diseases. </p>\n"
+        oral cancer or for the diagnosis of ulcers, erosions and blisters that does not show evidence of healing within 5 to 10 days, rapidly growing nodules, black lesions, white lesions, red lesions with suspected erythroplasia, lesions without a definite diagnosis, and in some cases; for the study of infectious, fungal and bacterial diseases. </p>\n"
     - question: What is an apicectomy?
       answer: "<p>Apicectomy is a surgical procedure whose objective is to eliminate